Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Conclusions

 \section{Conclusions}

 We have developed a Bayesian approach to inferring a non-Gaussian target distribution via a transport map from the target to a standard normal distribution.
 The components of the map are modeled using Gaussian processes.
 For the distribution of spatial fields, we have developed specific prior assumptions that result in sparse maps and thus scalability to high dimensions.
-Instead of manually or iteratively expanding a finite-dimensional parameterization of the transport map \citep[e.g.,][]{ElMoselhy2012,Bigoni2016,Marzouk2016}, our Bayesian approach probabilistically regularizes the map; the resulting approach is flexible and nonparametric, but guards against overfitting and quantifies uncertainty in the estimation of the map.
-In our numerical comparisons, accounting for uncertainty led to vastly improved accuracy, and the flexibility did not reduce the accuracy even when the true distribution was Gaussian.
-Due to conjugate priors and the resulting closed-form expressions for the posterior map and its inverse, our approach also allows us to convert non-Gaussian data into iid normal map coefficients, which can be thought of as a nonlinear extension of principal components.
+Instead of manually or iteratively expanding a finite-dimensional parameterization of the transport map, our Bayesian approach probabilistically regularizes the map; the resulting approach is flexible and nonparametric, but guards against overfitting and quantifies uncertainty in the estimation of the map.
+Because our method can be fitted rapidly, is fully automated, and was highly accurate in our numerical comparisons, we recommend it for most spatial emulation tasks, except for applications in which very few replicates are available or for which exploratory analyses have shown that a (Gaussian) parametric approach can provide a good fit.
+In addition, due to conjugate priors and the resulting closed-form expressions for the posterior map and its inverse, our approach also allows us to convert non-Gaussian data into i.i.d.\ Gaussian map coefficients, which can be thought of as a nonlinear extension of principal components.